wallarm/product-documentation/docs/4.2/index.md

 The Wallarm solution protects websites, APIs, and microservices from OWASP Top 10, bots, and application abuse with no manual rule configuration and ultra‑low false positives.

-!!! info "Newer version is available"
+!!! warning "Wallarm node 4.2 support will end soon"
-    The newer version of the Wallarm node has been released.
-[What is new in the latest version](/updating-migrating/what-is-new/)
+    Wallarm node 4.2 support will end [soon](/updating-migrating/versioning-policy/#version-list).
+Please learn [what is new in the later versions](/updating-migrating/what-is-new/) and plan the upgrade procedure.

 <div class="navigation">
 <a href="./quickstart/" class="navigation-card">